surajsingh0224/Data-Science-Minor-And-Major-Projects/5. COUNTRIES/README.md

 jupyter notebook countries.ipynb
 ```

-3. Run cells in `countries.ipynb` to reproduce the analysis and visualizations.
+3. Run cells in `countries.ipynb` to reproduce the analysis.
 The notebook includes step-by-step comments and outputs.

-## Notebook Structure
-- Data loading and preview
-- Data cleaning and type conversions
-- Summary statistics and grouping
-- Visualizations (bar charts, maps, distributions)
-- Notes and next steps for further analysis

 ## Contributing
 Feel free to open issues or submit pull requests with improvements, additional analyses, or bug fixes.

-## License
-This project is provided as-is.
-Add an appropriate license (for example, MIT) if you plan to publish it publicly.

 ## Contact
 Questions or suggestions — open an issue in this repository.